dimastatz/video-streaming-analytics/README.md

 ## Tech Stack
 The solution is developed on top of Apache Spark Streaming and can be seen as a domain-specific add-on to Apache Spark Streaming.
 Another important aspect of this project is Cloud Nativeness.
 This project avoids Cloud Specific lockdowns, like dependency on managed services, proprietary software, etc. In order to achieve the `run anywere' ability, containerization is used widely.
-All needed toold, libs, code and runtime engines are packaged into docker containers.
+All needed tools, libs, code and runtime engines are packaged into docker containers.
 Docker-Compose is used to simulate the full production environment.
 As for languages, Python and Scala are main languages of this project.

 ## Design
-TBD
+The project is built on top of Apache Spark Streaming.
+Apache Kafka is used as a data source for the Apache Spark Streaming.
+The processed data is writtend to the File Sink by using Append Mode.

 ## How to use
-TBD
+As a prerequistes